wellyshen/react-cool-starter/README.md

   {
     // Define your route path
     path: '/myPath',
-    // If the route matches the location.pathname exactly (used for index route usually)
+    // If the route matches the location.pathname exactly or not (used for index route usually)
     exact: true,
     component: asyncComponent(() => Promise.all([
       // Import your route component here